Automatic data fusion and analytics with application in the national health system

 How to Apply

-Closing Date: 5pm on 30 April 2019.
-We envisage that interviews will take place in mid-May.
-The successful applicant will be expected to start on 7 October 2019.
+Closing Date: 9am on 23 July 2019.
+We envisage that interviews will take place in early August.
+The successful applicant will be expected to start the week commencing 7 October 2019.